 Claims Download is a simple technology that enables carriers and agents to share detailed, up-to-date information on claims.
 Using Claims Download, critical information is integrated directly into the agency management system.
 The entire process is automated from initial reporting until the claim is closed.

 It’s an easy-to-use, easy-to-get-started tool that can greatly change the way agents and carriers serve the insured.
-But according to the recent Insurance Digital Transformation Survey, 60% of agents are still not using it.

 Let’s take a look at how agents can work with carriers to make Claims Download a more widely used technology throughout the industry.

 Understand and share the benefits: